Cairo at a Glance

 There is also a more direct method that many people moving to Cairo prefer: After deciding on a neighborhood, simply ask local shopkeepers for a semsarr.
 They will direct you to a realtor responsible for the area.
 It is rare for a semsarr to be listed anywhere, so if you are interested in a particular neighborhood, this is the most effective way.

 There is an even more direct way, cutting out the last middleman: Every residential building has a bowab.
 This person assumes duties similar to a doorman or porter and is your most important contact after moving to Cairo, as a bowab can arrange almost anything for you.
 From newspapers to groceries or shirt presses, your bowab will be able to help you.
-Asking the bowab of a building that sparked your interest for vacant apartments can often prove fruitful.
+Asking the bowab about a building that sparked your interest for vacant apartments can often prove fruitful.

 It would be wise, however, to bring someone fluent in Arabic when approaching a semsarr or bowab, in order to avoid problems with the language barrier.
 After all, you may not speak Arabic well when first moving to Cairo.